Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 repeated on the data to the right (assuming the data was sorted in ascending order).

 You repeat this process as many times as necessary, effectively ignoring half of the remaining data on each iteration.
-Thus, you can find one value out one million in at worst 20 iterations.

 So what's the problem with just using a sorted array and doing binary search when you want to find something?
 The problem is that, as discussed above, when